 Best States for Environmental Protection

 The U.S. produces over 292 million tons of waste per year, or over 4.9 pounds per person per day, according to the latest data from the Environmental Protection Agency.
-Additionally, due to pollution, California, Oregon, Michigan, Indiana and South Carolina each have over 12,000 miles of river unsuitable for human contact.
+Additionally, over 50% of Americans worry a great deal about pollution of water sources and the contamination of soil and water by toxic waste.
 Pollution and waste are issues across the U.S., but some states work harder than others to limit their impact.

-In order to highlight states that understand nature’s importance and the ones that need to improve, SmileHub compared the 50 states across 23 key metrics.
-The data set ranges from energy efficiency score to industrial toxins per square mile of land area to climate change vulnerability.
+To highlight states that understand nature’s importance and the ones that need to improve, SmileHub compared the 50 states across 25 key metrics.
+The data set ranges from the number of environmental charities per capita to industrial toxins per square mile of land area to climate change vulnerability.

 Main Findings